By Gabe Mirkin, M.D.

-Now, a new study of elite lifetime endurance athletes has found no evidence of irregular heartbeats from damage to the right ventricular heart chamber (Circulation, May 17, 2016;133(20):1927-35).
+Now a study of elite lifetime endurance athletes has found no evidence of irregular heartbeats from damage to the right ventricular heart chamber (Circulation, May 17, 2016;133(20):1927-35).
 Thirty-three world-class endurance athletes, 30 to 60 years old and training for more than 15 hours per week, received extensive heart function tests that were compared to the same number of healthy men who did not have a regular exercise program.

 Of course the athletes had larger and stronger right ventricles, and there was no evidence of damage or potentially harmful effects.
 Their hearts pumped more blood, beat at a much slower resting rate, and most importantly, had no evidence of irregular heartbeats called atrial fibrillation that had been reported in an earlier study.
 Note that the tests in this study were not done immediately after racing, while a previous study (see below) tested the athletes right after a race.
 This new study shows that athletes with lifelong high volumes of training seem to be very unlikely to suffer from heart disease.